-In keeping with our mission as a Catholic school, Sacred Heart School is pledged to educate the total child and to value each child's dignity as a person.
-Our curriculum is designed for the student's total development and addresses the spiritual, intellectual, physical, emotional, and social needs of each student.
+In keeping with our mission as a Catholic school, Sacred Heart School is dedicated to educating the total child and to value each child's dignity as a person.
+Our curriculum addresses the student's total development, which includes the spiritual, intellectual, physical, social, and emotional needs of each student.